-The accompanying consolidating supplemental schedules ("Supplemental Schedules") for the years ended December 31, 2022 and 2021 presented on pages 40-41 are prepared to satisfy reporting requirements for acute care hospitals operating in the State of New Jersey under regulation N.J.A.C.
-8.96-1.1 et seq and are derived from the underlying accounting and other records used to prepare the consolidated financial statements of the Hospital.
-Each of the individual columns of the Supplemental Schedules includes the operations of the five individual acute care hospital facilities within the Hospital which operate as divisions and not as separate corporations (the "Divisions") as further disclosed within Note 1 to the Hospital's consolidated financial statements.
+The accompanying consolidating supplemental schedules ("Supplemental Information") for the years ended December 31, 2023 and 2022 presented on pages 43-44 are prepared to satisfy reporting requirements for acute care hospitals operating in the State of New Jersey under regulation N.J.A.C.
+8.96-1.1 et seq. and are derived from the underlying accounting records used to prepare the consolidated financial statements of the Hospital.
+Each of the individual columns of the Supplemental Information includes the operations of the five individual acute care hospital facilities within the Hospital which operate as divisions and not as separate corporations (the "Divisions") as further disclosed within Note 1 to the Hospital's consolidated financial statements.
 In addition to the five hospital Divisions, is AVN, as also disclosed in Note 1 of the Hospital's consolidated financial statements.

-Included within the Hospital's MMC hospital division column in the Supplemental Schedules is its wholly owned subsidiary and not-for-profit fundraising organization, MMCF (as disclosed in Note 1).
-Accordingly, for operational purposes, management incorporates the operations of MMCF to be part of the MMC hospital division.
+Included within the Hospital's Morristown Division column in the Supplemental Information is its wholly owned subsidiary and not-for-profit fundraising organization, MMCF (as disclosed in Note 1).
+Accordingly, for operational purposes, management incorporates the operations of MMCF to be part of the Morristown Division.

-Within each Division presented on the Supplemental Schedules are allocations of certain operating expenses and nonoperating revenues, relating to the Hospital corporate division, which allow for elimination amounts to be excluded from the consolidating schedules, and are generally based on the budgeted monthly salary and non-salary expenses.
+Within each Division presented on the Supplemental Information are allocations of certain operating expenses and nonoperating revenues, relating to the Hospital's corporate activities, which allow for elimination amounts to be excluded from the consolidating schedules, and are generally based on the budgeted monthly salary and non-salary expenses.
 Employee benefits expense is allocated based on actual salary expenditures incurred on a monthly basis, interest expense is based on the actual projects at the respective Division, which were or are being funded through long-term debt facilities, and the changes in net unrealized gains, net and nonoperating gains, net are allocated based on the actual annual total operating revenue for each Division.
-Also allocated to each Division are the results of operations of AMG, the physician practice plan serving all of the Hospital.
-AMG results of operations are allocated across the Divisions based primarily on the geographic location of the physician practices in relation to each Division.
+Also allocated to each Division are the results of operations of AMG, the physician practice plan serving all of the Hospital Divisions.
+AMG's results of operations are allocated across the Divisions based primarily on the geographic location of the physician practices in relation to each Division.

-Other than as described above, the Supplemental Schedules are prepared in accordance with accounting policies described in the accompanying notes to the consolidated financial statements.
-This Supplemental Schedules are not intended to be a presentation in accordance with accounting principles generally accepted in the United States of America as a result of the exclusion of all required disclosures and the Supplemental Schedules only have activity reported through the performance indicator ((deficiency) excess of revenues over expenses), and excludes other changes in net assets without donor restrictions.
-The Supplemental Schedules are presented for purposes of additional analysis of the results of operations and is not a required part of the consolidated financial statements.
+Other than as described above, the Supplemental Information is prepared in accordance with accounting policies described in the accompanying notes to the consolidated financial statements.
+This Supplemental Information is not intended to be a presentation in accordance with accounting principles generally accepted in the United States of America as a result of the exclusion of all required disclosures and the Supplemental Information only includes activity reported through the performance indicator (excess (deficiency) of revenues over expenses), and excludes other changes in net assets without donor restrictions.
+The Supplemental Information is presented for purposes of additional analysis of the results of operations and is not a required part of the consolidated financial statements.